StevenAlexander44/WebRomote/README.md

 # Issues

-## Why doesn't this work on my mobile device, or in Firefox?
+## Why doesn't this work on my mobile device?
-I need to get better at CSS.
+I need to get better at JS.
+In the meantime, use either [RoMote](https://f-droid.org/en/packages/wseemann.media.romote) or [the official Roku app](https://www.roku.com/mobile-app).